What impacts my home and/or contents premium?

 A driver’s age and experience can affect their likelihood of having an accident or claim.
 For example, we generally see more experienced drivers with fewer accidents.
 This is monitored by analysing our claims data.

 What influences premium?

-As an insurer we have a responsibility to maintain a level of capital to meet our customers’ needs in the event of losses/claims.
-Throughout this process, we always aim to ensure premiums are set to fairly reflect the risk and the cover provided for our customers.
-This means striking a balance between pricing policies for specific risk versus pooling that risk and spreading the cost to make insurance more affordable across the board.
+As an insurer we have a responsibility to maintain a level of capital to meet our customers’ needs in the event of losses and claims.
+Throughout this process, we always aim to ensure premiums fairly reflect the risk and the cover provided for our customers.
+This means striking a balance between pricing policies for specific risk, versus pooling that risk and spreading the cost to make insurance more affordable for all customers across the board.

 We are continually checking our pricing against factors like the number and types of claims we experience and changes to the cost of running our business.
 This means that each year your premium can change, even if your personal circumstances haven’t.

 Recently, increases to inflation and reinsurance costs, supply chain constraints and the rising cost of materials have impacted premiums across the insurance industry.
 We’re seeing more frequent and severe weather events, including storms and flooding, which have a direct impact on claims and insurance costs.
 As a responsible insurer, it’s very important that we price the risk we take on fairly and accurately – so we can be here for our customers when they need us.